 3. Virtual Assistant

-The hours: Flexible, including split shifts and part-time.
+The hours: Flexible, including split shifts and part time.

 Qualifications: Employers increasingly demand knowledge of computer software applications, such as desktop publishing, project management, spreadsheets and database management.
 You should be skilled in both Microsoft Word and Excel (for financial statements).
 Two years of work experience in an office administrative function is helpful.

 Virtual assistant training programs are available at many community colleges.
 At Portland Community College in Oregon, for example, courses required to earn a virtual assistant certificate can be completed in two terms.
-All of them may be taken online, although traditional in-person classes are available for most.
+All of the courses may be taken online, although traditional in-person classes are available for most.
 There is currently no national standard of certification for virtual assistants.